Achievable logoAchievable logo

 Roth 401(k)s

 Similar to Roth IRAs, Roth 401(k)s offer many of the same tax benefits.
-Contributions are after-tax (non-deductible), the assets grow on a tax-sheltered basis, and distributions are tax-free in retirement if meeting specific requirements.
-The same rules apply for qualified withdrawals - the investor must be 59 1/2, and the account must pass the five year aging requirement.
+Contributions are after-tax (non-deductible), the assets grow on a tax-sheltered basis, and distributions are tax-free in retirement if specific requirements are met.
+The same rules apply for qualified withdrawals: the investor must be 59 1/2, and the account must satisfy the five-year aging requirement.

-Unlike Roth IRAs, Roth 401(k)s are qualified workplace plans that are governed by the Employee Retirement Income Security Act (ERISA).
+Unlike Roth IRAs, Roth 401(k)s are qualified workplace plans governed by the Employee Retirement Income Security Act (ERISA).

 Starting in 2024, RMDs are no longer required from Roth 401(k) accounts.